Black Coffee (2021 film)

 Black Coffee is a 2021 Indian Malayalam-language comedy-drama film directed by Baburaj and produced by Sajesh Manjeri.
 The film is a loose sequel to the 2011 movie Salt N' Pepper.
+This film marks the comeback of Oviya in Malayalam cinema after a gap of 10 years.

 Synopsis

 Following the events of Salt N' Pepper, cook Babu is staying with Kalidas and Maya.
 Due to some misunderstanding with Maya, Babu leaves their place and goes to Kochi.
 There, he meets a woman Ann Mary Cheriyan who asks him to buy a drink.
 She takes him to the flat where she stays with 3 other women Malu, Gayathri and Kshema and Babu stays with them as their cook.
 The women face some problems and Babu interferes in these problems and help them.
 The rest of the movie deals with the consequences and how it is handled by the others.